bepuca/azureml-scaffolding-extensions/extensions/deploy-torchserve/README.md

 2. Modify the `name` key in the `torchserve-deployment.yaml` to the name you want to give this deployment.
 A suggestion: `torchserve-<experiment_name>`.
 3. Modify the `endpoint_name` key in the `torchserve-deployment.yaml` to point to the managed online endpoint you want to add this deployment to.
+The endpoint should be created already.
 4. Go to the YAML file for the endpoint the deployment now points to.
 Add a the following key-value pair under the `traffic` key (with `<experiment_name> modifed to your experiment name):